learn-co-curriculum/react-presentation-components/README.md

 We continue to include this content because it is important as someone new to React that you play around and become more familiar with the different ways you can use components.
 You will be better equipped to understand the newer features of React by first practicing some patterns that, while no longer emphasized, are closer to object-oriented patterns we've seen previously.
 Once finished with the materials in this course, we encourage you to visit [https://reactjs.org/](https://reactjs.org/) and read up on the newest ways in which we can structure components.

-<p class='util--hide'>View <a href='https://learn.co/lessons/react-presentation-components'>Presentation Components</a> on Learn.co and start learning to code for free.</p>